Meet the team – Liva Tilena

 We talk to Liva Tilena our Weighbridge Document Controller based in Barking about her first year with McGrath and life in London.

 Liva joined McGrath in December 2016, having moved to London from Manchester where she had been working in recycling since 2010.
 With her move to McGrath her career has taken a slight change in direction: she now manages the export documentation for Refuse Derived Fuel (RDF) transported to the continent.
+(RDF is the fuel produced by the Waste to Energy process.)
 She is, however, determined that her future lies in the waste industry.

 Do you have a standard procedure that is used for all fuel exports?

 I look after all the export documents for RDF that goes to Germany, Sweden and Holland.
 Procedures must be followed in order that the waste can get across the borders safely and legally.
 Each country, however, has slightly different requirements.